Instant Loan in Germany: Online Approval and Fast Payout (2026)

 Choose VideoIdent over PostIdent

 VideoIdent takes about 10 minutes and can be done from home.
-PostIdent requires a trip to the post office and adds 2-3 days.
+PostIdent requires a trip to the post office and adds 2 to 3 days.

 Use digital document verification

-Banks that offer digital account analysis (Kontocheck via finAPI or similar) can verify your income in seconds instead of waiting for manual document review.
+Banks that offer Kontoblick (PSD2 or finAPI) can verify your income in seconds instead of waiting for manual document review.

 Keep your Konditionsanfrage to one session